inpatient/outpatient US clinical experience

 MD2B Connect Physician ID # 60

-Where will the rotation take place: This hands-on inpatient and outpatient experience will take place at two offices: one is 30 minutes north of downtown Houston and the other is 30 minutes northwest of downtown Houston.
+Where will the rotation take place: This inpatient and outpatient US clinical experience will take place at two offices: one is 30 minutes north of downtown Houston and the other is 30 minutes northwest of downtown Houston.
 The inpatient component will take place at several hospitals in north Houston; please note this will typically be once per week as rheumatology consults are infrequently ordered in the inpatient setting.
 The total amount of time per week in the hospital will be 1-3 hours.

 Hours: Monday - Thursday 8:30 AM to 5 PM; Friday 8:30 AM to Noon

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.

 What you will do: This is an inpatient and outpatient experience during which you will be under the supervision of a board certified rheumatologist.
 He is a Clinical Assistant Professor of Medicine at the University of Texas Medical Branch (UTMB).
 He has been recognized for his teaching and service by UTMB.
 He holds hospital appointments at Houston Northwest Medical Center, Tomball Regional Hospital, and Houston Methodist Willowbrook.

 Those rotating through this practice will see a wide spectrum of rheumatologic disease, and learn about the latest treatments in the specialty including DMARDs, biologics, and IV infusion.

 After a few days of observation, you will take on an increasing role in patient encounters and learn the following under the preceptor’s supervision: